14 Breakfast Ideas to Brighten Your Morning

 But the reality is, it doesn’t always happen.
 Life gets busy.
 Mom sometimes oversleeps.
-And now that my kids are older (10 &12), it’s easy to let them help themselves to cereal and milk.
-(And hope that they also add a fruit!)
+And now that my kids are older (10 &12), it’s easy to let them help themselves to cereal and milk, and silently hope that they also add fruit.

 But while we slip into this unexciting but effective weekday breakfast mode every now and then, it’s usually not for very long.
 I find that both the kids and I get off to a brighter start with a breakfast that excites us.

 So I make an effort to mix it up a bit.
 One simple way to elevate the often boring “cereal bar” is to also offer homemade granola and Greek yogurt with toppings such as fresh berries, toasted seeds, and coconut flakes.